 What about the crawlspace?
 Should it be ventilated, too?

 Yes.
 The crawlspace beneath a house is another place where ventilation is important.
 The crawlspace can evaporate gallons of water each day.
 When you seal the crawlspace, that water penetrates the floor above and causes more humidity problems in the home.

 Providing foundation vents in the crawlspace reduces the humidity, and a vapor barrier (like polyethylene film) on the ground prevents moisture leakage into the house above.

 Excessive interior humidity can be annoying to a homeowner and destructive to a home.
 It can damage sheetrock, paneling and window sills.
 It can also penetrate walls, deteriorating wood framing and reducing the effectiveness of insulation.
 It can cause the paint to peel from the sash of wood windows.
 Water can run down into window frames, causing dampness in the adjacent walls.

 Are there any cases where window condensation is only temporary?

 At the beginning of the heating season there may be a certain amount of temporary condensation.
 During the humid summer your house absorbs some moisture.
-After the first few weeks of heating your house will dry out, and you should have fewer condensation troubles.
+After the first few weeks of heating, your house will dry out, and there should be less condensation.

 Can windows help control moisture in my home?